minte9/designpatterns-java/README.md

 /**
  * When a broker Collegue sales or buy shares
- * it lets the Meditor decide and do the job
+ * it lets the Mediator decide and do the job
  */
 public abstract class Colleague {